Facebook Ads Insights Tool

 Introduction

+The headline: IT Services & Outsourcing CPMs started the year unusually low and finished far above the market average, with a late-season surge that pushed costs to three- to five-fold the global norm.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
-This analysis explores ad performance trends for IT Services & Outsourcing in all countries compared to the global benchmark.
+This analysis explores ad performance trends for IT Services & Outsourcing in All countries available compared to the global benchmark.

 The story in the data